abhisarkar2022/dotnet/.github/ISSUE_TEMPLATE/ip--knowledge-share.md

 ---
-name: IP- Knowledge Share
+name: IP-Knowledge Share
 about: Document the learnings which you want to share with other CSAs
 title: ''
-labels: IP- Knowledge Share
+labels: IP-Knowledge Share
 assignees: ''

 ---